mattdiamond/Recorderjs/README.md

 ### Syntax
 #### Constructor
-    var rec = new Recorder([config])
+    var rec = new Recorder([config]);

 Creates a recorder instance.
-Instantiating the object will prompt the user for permission to access the audio input stream.
+Instantiating an instance will prompt the user for permission to access the audio input stream.

 - **config** - An optional configuration object (see **config** section below)